- What Does A Long-haired Dachshund Look Like?

 Some people even go so far as to build obstacle courses and sand pits for their Doxie to keep them active without the dog digging up the yard or flower garden.
 Just be careful that you are not including jumps and things that can jar their spines, causing back problems later in life.

-Obviously, the easiest coat type to care for is short hair, but the long-haired is also not as horrible as some people may think.
+Obviously, the easiest coat type to care for is short-haired, but the long-haired is also not as horrible as some people may think.
 Yes, their long, luxurious coat can tangle and get twigs and leaves snagged.
 But, if you groom them regularly, you will not have a mess.

 I groom my long-haired Dachshunds at least two times a week.
 I use a pin brush and a steel comb along with a great detangler.
 Spritz ears, feathering, and skirts with detangler and comb through their ears, skirts, tail, and legs to remove any debris and tangles and then use the pin brush to go back over them from head to toe.